 - 10.10 An amendment to a motion must be moved and seconded before it can be debated. - 10.11 An amendment to a motion must relate to the matter being dealt with in the original motion before the Council and must not be a direct negative of the original motion.
-An amendment to a motion which does not relate to the matter being dealt with in the original motion, or which is a direct negative of the original motion, must be ruled out of order by the chairperson. - 10.12 The mover of an amendment is to be given the opportunity to explain any uncertainties in the proposed amendment before a seconder is called for. - 10.13 If an amendment has been lost, a further amendment can be moved to the motion to which the lost amendment was moved, and so on, but no more than one (1) motion and one (1) proposed amendment can be before Council at any one time. - 10.14 While an amendment is being considered, debate must only occur in relation to the amendment and not the original motion.
+An amendment to a motion which does not relate to the matter being dealt with in the original motion, or which is a direct negative of the original motion, must be ruled out of order by the chairperson. - 10.12 The mover of an amendment is to be given the opportunity to explain any uncertainties in the proposed amendment before a seconder is called for. - 10.13 If an amendment has been lost, a further amendment can be moved to the motion to which the lost amendment was moved, and so on, but no more than 1 motion and 1 proposed amendment can be before Council at any one time. - 10.14 While an amendment is being considered, debate must only occur in relation to the amendment and not the original motion.
 Debate on the original motion is to be suspended while the amendment to the original motion is being debated. - 10.15 If the amendment is carried, it becomes the motion and is to be debated.
-If the amendment is lost, debate is to resume on the original motion. - 10.16 An amendment may become the motion without debate or a vote where it is accepted by the councillor who moved the original motion.
+If the amendment is lost, debate is to resume on the original motion. - 10.16 An amendment may become the motion without debate or a vote where it is accepted by the councillor who moved the original motion. - 10.16(a)An amendment put forward that becomes the motion at clause 10.16, is to be noted in the minutes as being accepted by the mover and seconder of the original motion.